Did you know the average person checks their phone 344 times a day?

 The point is that people keep their phones handy and are always ready to use them to find information or check the latest social media updates.

-Plus, open rates for texts vastly surpass email (which dwindles at 24%).
+Plus, open rates for texts vastly surpass email—98 percent versus just 20 percent for email.

 Mobile advertising works, but only if your message makes it to the consumer’s inbox, and only if your ad is mobile-optimized.

 It’s the only way to steer clear of the noise and get a positive return on investment.

 Watered-down, mobile-targeting tactics are costing you conversions, clients, and revenue.

 Meanwhile, SMS marketing is lurking in the background, waiting for you to capitalize on it.

 Here’s why (and how) you should revisit SMS marketing to generate revenue.

 If you think Instagram has good engagement numbers, wait until you see what text messages get.

 SMS Marketing Advantage #1.
 Texting Has the Best Engagement Rate of Any Marketing Medium